isopink/isopink.github.io/_posts/2025-04-17-Validaition.md

 <br>

 We denote the variance as $\sigma^2$.
-However, since we are using only one point, the estimate will be poor.
+However, since we are using only one point, the estimate will be poor because of high-variace.
 Therefore, we cannot rely on it to estimate $E_{\text{out}}$.
 To get around this issue, let us move on to a full set.

 Consider we are given validation set, size of $K$: